2018 NHL Global Series

 Destinations: Sweden, U.S.S.R.

-The Canadiens, who spent part of their training camp in Sweden, joined the North Stars in a similar tour to the 1989 odyssey undertaken by the Capitals and Flames.
+The Canadiens, who spent part of their training camp in Sweden, joined the North Stars for a similar tour taken in 1999 by the Capitals and Flames.

 Washington Capitals, Calgary Flames